phaserjs/phaser/README.md

 * Games - Matching Pairs by Patrick OReilly.
 * Tweens - Example showing how to use the tween events, onStart, onLoop and onComplete.
 * Display - Pixi Render Texture.
 A Phaser conversion of the Pixi.js Render Texture example.
+* Input - 5 new examples showing how to use the Gamepad API (thanks Karl Macklin)

 Updates: